Alchiadus/base16-syntax/README.md

 The `Default (Light)` syntax theme is loaded when using a light UI theme and the `Default (Dark)` syntax theme is loaded when using a dark UI theme or when a dark or light UI theme could not be detected.

+The theme can be changed by choosing a different `scheme` or `style` from the drop down menu in the `Base16 Syntax` _Settings_ view.

-The theme can be changed by toggling the _Command Palette_ (`ctrl-shift-P`).
+Alternatively, the theme can be changed in the Preview Mode.
+Toggle the _Command Palette_ (`ctrl-shift-P`).
 Type in `Base16 Syntax: Select Theme` and choose another theme from the list.
 While browsing through the list of available themes a live preview of each selected theme is automatically applied to all open files.

-Note: by default, only the styles matching the UI theme are shown, i.e. only dark styles are shown when using a dark UI theme and only light styles are shown when using a light UI theme.
+Note: by default, only the styles matching the UI theme are shown in the Preview Mode, i.e. only dark styles are shown when using a dark UI theme and only light styles are shown when using a light UI theme.
 This can be disabled by going to the _Settings_ view (`cmd-,`).
 Select the `Base16 Syntax` package section on the left side and uncheck `Match User Interface Theme`.
-This setting will be unavailable if a dark or light UI theme could not be detected; both dark and light styles will be shown automatically.

 ## Credits